-Meghan Markle has been widely speculated to have undergone very minor ‘tweakments’ to enhance her looks without drastic changes.
+Meghan Markle and Kate Middleton have been widely speculated to have undergone very minor ‘tweakments’ and Baby Botox to enhance their looks without drastic changes.
 Kim Kardashian’s looks, on the other hand, have changed dramatically over the years.

 If the concept of Baby Botox sounds familiar, you are absolutely right.
 I have discussed the concept of Baby Botox because I tend to advocate more natural looking results (and treatments) that balance out your facial features- be it Botulinum toxin, facial fillers or threadlifts.
 It’s not always about looking better, not different version of you.
 Instead of hearing a friend ask “Hey, why can’t you move your forehead?” or “Did you do something to your nose?”; wouldn’t you prefer to be hear a comment like “Hey, you look younger” or “You look better”, without speculation that you had a little help.